- Phone number

 Sometimes in the work, we can use creative materials to help you to find ways to put into words some of the harder to express feelings.
 This might involve using story cards or other art materials.
 We would only use these with your agreement and if it felt that it might be useful.
 In the work, we might also use Transactional Analysis psychotherapy models such as the Drama Triangle, Life positions and Transactions which often really help to get an understanding of yourself and your problems and are a model for change.
 I also bring training in Family and Systemic Therapy and body psychotherapy approaches to assist in the work.

-I work with adult individuals in-person and online(Zoom), or by telephone whilst social distancing measures are in place.
+I work with adult individuals in-person and online(Zoom).

 My primary training in Transactional Analysis Psychotherapy is one in which I understand problems to be rooted in the past and the work will involve understanding the links between your past and today’s problems.
 The reason for this is that it is often our earliest experiences (or trauma which alters it) which lead us to our conclusions about ourselves, the availability of others and what is possible or not possible for us in life.